Sachin124/task_manager/README.md

 # Task Management System
-Develop a task management application where users can edit, delete and track their tasks.
+Develop a task management application where users can add, edit, delete and track their tasks.